 People who eat rice every day or several times a day, can get a lot of arsenic.
 If you eat rice every day, our advice is to gradually try to eat less rice.

 One way to reduce the amount of arsenic is to boil rice with a large excess of water which is then poured away.
 By doing this the arsenic content in the rice can decrease by more than half.

 Brown rice often contains higher levels of arsenic compared to white rice.
 This is because arsenic is mainly concentrated in the husk of the rice, which is more common in whole grain products.
 We usually recommend that you choose whole grain products, but in this case, it is better only to eat brown rice occasionally.

 Yes, children can eat rice, but it is always important to have a well-balanced diet.
 That is to eat different types of food, and to choose different brands.
 A well-balanced and varied diet decreases the risk of ingesting too much of any harmful substances.
 Therefore, eating rice and rice products a few times a week, which is common in Sweden, does not constitute a health risk.
 However, children should not eat rice and rice products – rice pudding, rice noodles and rice snacks – more than four times a week.

 Can children eat other rice products?

-The Swedish National Food Agency's 2015 study shows that a young child who eats two to four rice cakes a week is at risk of getting a lot of arsenic.
-Rice cakes provide almost no important nutrients and often contain salt.
-The Swedish National Food Agency therefore advice parents not to give rice cakes to children under the age of six.
+The Swedish Food Agency's 2015 study showed that a young child who eats two to four rice cakes a week is at risk of getting a lot of arsenic.
+As rice cakes provide almost no important nutrients, and in addition often contain salt, the Swedish Food Agency advice parents not to give rice cakes to children under the age of six.